kanchitank/Simple-Flask-Application/README.md

 <br>

 ### Jinja2
 **[Jinja](https://jinja.palletsprojects.com/en/2.11.x/)** is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
-It is fast, widely used and secure with the optional sandboxed template execution environment
+It is fast, widely used and secure with the optional sandboxed template execution environment.

 <br><br>